ska-sa/spead2/doc/tut-4-send-perf.rst

 we can.
 Setting the rate to 0 has the special meaning of removing any rate limiting (it is also the default, so we could just not set it at all).

-The final code for this section can be found in :file:`examples/tut_4_send_perf.py` and :file:`examples/tut_4_send_perf.cpp`.
 Unlike the previous sections though, we'll be modifying the code as we go, rather than just writing it from top to bottom.
+If you're unclear on how the shown snippets fit into the existing code, you can refer to the bottom of the page for the full listing.

 .. tab-set-code::